shnhj/building/ontology/Dublin_Core_ontology.md

 ## Example of term

+- Enhancing energy management at district and building levels via an EM-KPI ontology
 	- identifier
 	- title
 	- description
 	- type
 	- Location